adichiru/adichiru.github.io/pages/about.md

 I am a Cloud Solutions Architect!
 I am a DevOps Engineer!
-I am an advocate for change!
+I am an advocate for change to promote evolution!

 I was a Security Architect, a Technical Account Manager, a Systems Engineer, a SysAdmin, a Network Engineer.
 I've assumed roles like Project Manager, Release Manager, Release Engineer, SRE etc. because I had to and because I like change.